build_runner

 or serving both source and generated files.

-This page explains how to use build_runner
+This page explains how to use build_runner.

 To learn how to use build_runner with a specific package,